Rob0xFF/maskforge/README.md

 2. **Launch [PCBTools]** (or your own compatible image injector) and load the generated PNG.
    - PCBTools is responsible for pushing the image to your LCD controller, applying any display‑specific formatting, tiling, or color depth conversion that your hardware requires.
    - If you are scripting, PCBTools can be called headless; see its docs.
-3. **Mount your custom alignment frame ("Schablone")** in place of the resin vat on your LCD printer / exposure station.
+3. **Mount your custom alignment frame** in place of the resin vat on your LCD printer / exposure station.
    - The Schablone is a rigid, screw‑down plate that registers your workpiece (PCB panel, wafer, photoresist slide) to the LCD pixel grid.
    - Ensure the mechanical offsets used to design the Schablone match the display geometry you entered in the Photomask Toolkit.
-4. **Expose**: With the workpiece secured under the Schablone, command PCBTools (or your control software) to display the injected PNG at native resolution, full screen, 1:1 pixels.
+4. **Expose**: With the workpiece secured under the alignment frame, command PCBTools (or your control software) to display the injected PNG at native resolution, full screen, 1:1 pixels.

 ### Alignment Tips